-The University Health Center (UHC) provides primary health care to all AUS students, and faculty and staff members and their dependents.
-The center is open Sunday-Thursday from 8:30 a.m. to 4:30 p.m. and provides 24-hour accident and emergency care as well.
-Depending on the severity of the illness, patients are referred to hospitals for further treatment.
-Great emphasis is placed on making the campus a healthy and safe place to study, work and live through providing preliminary physical examinations to all students and employees as a mandatory part of the registration/employment process and then followed by continued quality care throughout their time at AUS.
+The University Health Center (UHC) provides primary health care services to all AUS students, faculty, staff members and their dependents.
+The center is open Sunday-Thursday from 8:30 a.m. to 4:30 p.m. and also provides 24-hour emergency care.
+Depending on the severity of the illness, patients are referred to a hospital for further treatment if required.
+Great emphasis is placed on making the campus a healthy and safe place to study, work and live through providing preliminary physical examinations to all students and employees as a mandatory part of registration/employment process, followed by continued quality care throughout their time at AUS, including sport team fitness checks.

-The UHC is staffed with a highly qualified medical team, which includes general practitioners, a psychologist and registered nurses.
-The UHC is equipped with an ECG machine to monitor heart ailments, nebulizers for respiratory problems, a respiratory function test (spirometer), glucometers to check blood sugar levels, and an observation room (day care) to closely monitor patients.
-The UHC has access to oncampus laboratory and pharmacy to assist in serving the AUS Community.
+The UHC is staffed with a qualified medical team, which includes general practitioners, a clinical counselor and registered nurses.
+The UHC is equipped with an observation room (day care) to closely monitor patients for short stays before transferring to a hospital if required.
+The UHC has access to an oncampus laboratory and pharmacy to assist in serving the AUS community.
+There is an ambulance on standby 24 hours a day on campus.